oracle-livelabs/adb/shared/adb-develop-rag-apps/select-ai-api/select-ai-api.md

 * You as the user ask a question (specify a prompt) using the Select AI  narrate action.
 * Select AI generates vector embeddings of the prompt using the embedding model specified in the AI profile (we used the default in our example).
 * The vector search index uses the vector embedding of the question to find matching content from the moviestream enterprise data (searching the vector store) which has been indexed.
-* The vector search returns top n texts _similar_ to the input to your Autonomous Database instance.
+* The vector search returns top n texts _similar_ to the input to your Autonomous AI Database instance.
-* Autonomous Database then sends these top `n` query results with your question to the LLM.
+* Autonomous AI Database then sends these top `n` query results with your question to the LLM.
-* The LLM returns its response to your Autonomous Database instance.
+* The LLM returns its response to your Autonomous AI Database instance.
-* Autonomous Database Select AI provides the response to you.
+* Autonomous AI Database Select AI provides the response to you.
 You can control the `n` value as an attribute So, the response grabbed n chunks and sent them to the model.

 ## Task 2: Ask Questions Using Various Select AI Actions